skwp/dotfiles/README.md

 sh -c "`curl -fsSL https://raw.github.com/skwp/dotfiles/master/install.sh`" -s ask
 ```

-# Additional Installation
+# Install iTerm Theme

  * [Highly recommended: Install iTerm theme](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized)

+# Remap your caps-lock to use vim like it was desgined

  * [Highly recommended: Remap caps-lock to escape with PCKeyboardHack](http://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html)

 The escape key is the single most used key in vim.
-Old keyboards used to have Ctrl where caps lock is today.
-But it's even better if you put escape there.
+Old keyboards used to have Escape where Tab is today.
+Apple keyboards are the worst with their tiny Esc keys.
+But all this is fixed by remapping Caps to Escape.
 If you're hitting a small target in the corner, you are slowing yourself down considerably, and probably damaging your hands with repetitive strain injuries.

 ### Upgrading